Benderx/strategoai/README.md

 # strategoai

-Python - Using machine learning to learn the game of Stratego.
+Python, C - Using machine learning to learn the game of Stratego.